-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country reports that there are adequate stocks of ACTs, but Ethiopia is awaiting a delivery of RDTs, which has been delayed by the COVID-19 pandemic.
-The IRS campaign and the LLIN campaigns have been completed
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country reports that there are sufficient stocks of ACTs and RDTs.
+The planned IRS campaign was completed.
+Health seeking behaviour for malaria diagnosis and treatment dropped by around 15% in the last 6 months of 2020.
+In response, the country has implemented house-to-house visits to increase case finding and treatment in high prevalence malaria areas, thereby preventing malaria complications with increasing morbidity and mortality.
+This approach will continue as long as the COVID-19 pandemic remains in Ethiopia